Lumorti/Quandoom/README.md

 ### Legal Disclaimer

-This is a recreation of the first level of the original DOOM game, which was released as shareware by Id Software in 1997.
+This is a recreation from scratch of the first level of the original DOOM game, which was released as shareware by Id Software in 1997.
 This project is released as a non-commercial open-source project made in good faith in relation to the "anything can run DOOM" internet meme, for which a vast number of fan-made ports to various devices already exist.
-This project does not serve as a replacement for the original DOOM, acting purely as a technical demonstration / parody, a fact which is obvious to anyone using it.
+This project does not serve as a replacement for the original DOOM, acting purely as a joke/parody, a fact which should be obvious to anyone using it.
 DOOM, its characters, assets and level design are the intellectual property of Id Software.
 The author of this work advises anyone who actually wants to play the game to download the official shareware version.